xing4git/goprop/README.md

 Package prop attempts to provider a similar usage with Properties in java.

-Usage, consume you have a my.conf:
-# my information
-name=xing
-address=beijing

-then, you invoke:
-myinfo, err := prop.Load(my.conf)
-if err != nil {
+Usage, consume you have a my.conf. then, you invoke: myinfo, err := prop.Load(my.conf) if err != nil {
   // ...